Ride a Wild Pony

-Ride a Wild Pony (also known as Born to Run) is a 1975 American-Australian family adventure film produced by Walt Disney Productions, directed by Don Chaffey and based on the novel A Sporting Proposition by James Aldridge.
+Ride a Wild Pony is a 1975 American-Australian family adventure film produced by Walt Disney Productions, directed by Don Chaffey and based on the novel A Sporting Proposition (1973) by James Aldridge.

 Plot

 Set in a small Australian town during the interwar period, the film follows the battle between two children, Scott, a poor farm boy, and Josie, the handicapped daughter of a wealthy ranch owner, for ownership of a horse that both children love.
-Scott requires a horse to ride seven miles to school today and his father buys an unbroken pony, which Scott names Taff.
-Josie yearns to ride again but, being afflicted with polio two years ago, must settle on the use of a cart and pony.
+Scott requires a horse to ride seven miles to school and his father buys an unbroken pony, which Scott names Taff.
+Josie yearns to ride again but, having been afflicted with polio two years before, must settle for using a cart and pony.
 Scott's pony disappears, while a pony is eventually selected for Josie from her father's herd.
 When Scott sees the horse, which Josie named Bo, performing in the pony and cart competition at the township fair, he recognizes it as his horse and attempts to take it away.
 The ensuing quarrel affects both the children as well as dividing the town.
 The children eventually become friends and, while the ownership issue is legally resolved, they agree on a way of sharing the pony between them.